Moult/eadrax-old/README.md

  * PHP >= 5.4

-The following are unconfirmed requirements for the v3 branch.
+The following are unconfirmed requirements for the develop branch.
 If you encounter bugs, ensure you satisfy these.

  * Apache >= 2.2
  * MySQL >= 5.0